Starting a VIP Team

 Collaborative Conversations:

-After reviewing your proposal, we will connect with you to discuss your proposal.
-We will work with you to ensure the availability and readiness of necessary infrastructure to support a team, answer questions, and provide collaborative support to help drive a successful launch of your proposed VIP Team.
+After reviewing your proposal, we will connect with you to learn more.
+We will work with you to ensure the availability and readiness of infrastructure to support a VIP Team, answer your questions and concerns, and provide collaborative support to help drive a successful launch of your proposed VIP Team.

 -